timvink/mkdocs-print-site-plugin/docs/how-to/cover_page.md

     <img src="/assets/img/example.png" />
     ```

-For a full example have a look at this [custom cover page with an image](https://github.com/timvink/mkdocs-print-site-plugin/blob/master/tests/fixtures/projects/with_markdown_ext/other_cover_page.tpl).
+For a full working example have a look at this [custom cover page with an image](https://github.com/timvink/mkdocs-print-site-plugin/blob/master/tests/fixtures/projects/with_markdown_ext/other_cover_page.tpl).

-## Adding extra content
+## Adding configurable content

 You might want to add some content to your cover page that's not yet specified in your `mkdocs.yml` file.
-Of course you could just hard-code it in your custom template file, but you could also make use of MkDocs's [extra context](https://www.mkdocs.org/user-guide/custom-themes/#extra-context) feature, allowing you to use `{{ config.extra.<your variable> }}`
+Of course you could just hard-code it in your custom template file, but you could also make use of MkDocs's [extra context](https://www.mkdocs.org/user-guide/custom-themes/#extra-context) feature, allowing you to use custom variables from your config file with `{{ config.extra.<your variable> }}`.

 _Example_: